 The Centre of True Worship

 The Samaritan woman was highly articulate and spiritually aware.
-Despite her personal circumstances, she wanted to understand how to worship the Lord.
+Despite her complicated personal circumstances (John 4:17-18), she wanted to understand how to worship the Lord.
 She was confused by the different religious interpretations of the Samaritans and the Jews.
-However, she identified that Jesus was somebody who could help her.
+However, because Jesus knew all about her, she believed that He could help her.
 She started by asking where God wanted people to worship Him.
-Jesus responded that the location was neither Mount Gerizim nor Mount Zion.
+Jesus responded that the location was neither Mount Gerizim in Samaria (where the blessings of the covenant were recited in Joshua’s day (Deuteronomy 11:29; Joshua 8:33)) nor Mount Zion, about 30 miles to the south, in Jerusalem.
 God was planning that true worship would come directly from the hearts of those who love Him.

-How we worship is infinitely more important than the place of worship.
-Religious ritual in the Old Testament all pointed forward to Christ.
-The New Testament story is that the centre of all true worship is Jesus Christ Himself; and that to know Him is to know God: as Philippians 2:9-11 says "… God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”
+How we worship is infinitely more important than where we worship.
+All the religious ritual in the Old Testament was intended to point forward to Christ, as the writer to the Book of Hebrews demonstrated (Hebrews 9:11-14).
+The New Testament story is that the centre of all true worship is Jesus Christ Himself; and that to know Him is to know God (John 17:3): as Philippians 2:9-11 says "… God exalted him [Jesus] to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.”

 © Dr Paul Adams